Spam

 I’ve read a number of articles over the past few days about the possible Android botnet and Yahoo! mail.
 No consensus yet but that’s not necessary to stop the spam at the server level, at least in my case.
 Of the spam I received so far, these characteristics stand out:

-Only one of my mail accounts is receiving the spam.
+1. Only one of my mail accounts is receiving the spam.
 It’s not an account that usually receives spam.
 My long-time mail addresses that seem to have made it to most of the spam lists don’t get this spam.
+Makes me wonder where they picked up this address from.

 Geez.